-You can add in a light windbreaker and that will help keep the wind (convection) off as well.
-But if you also wear a thick sweater… that will help insulate you from the temperature difference (conduction).
+You can add in a light windbreaker, which will help keep the wind (convection) off.
+But if you also wear a thick sweater, that will help insulate you from the temperature difference (conduction).

-You may ask why you care as an HVAC/R contractor?
-That’s simple, you customer looks to you as the expert in all things comfort and health-related in their homes and building because you work on the system that keeps them comfortable and moves the air around.
-Many times we try to fix building problems with equipment which can be a recipe for disaster.
+You may ask why you should care as an HVAC/R contractor.
+That's simple; your customer looks to you as the expert in all things comfort and health-related in their homes and building because you work on the system that keeps them comfortable and moves the air around.
+Often, we try to fix building problems with equipment, which can be a recipe for disaster.

 Here are some basics to help you diagnose and solve building issues.

-Air barriers are materials and sealant that don’t allow air to enter or leave the building due to simple air pressure differential.
-We want to use door sweeps and weather stripping, use sealed can lights, seal holes in the tops of stud walls, keep chimney dampers closed when not in use and seal duct boots where they penetrate into the conditioned space.
+Air barriers are materials and sealants that don't allow air to enter or leave the building due to simple air pressure differential.
+We want to use door sweeps and weather stripping, use sealed can lights, seal holes in the tops of stud walls, keep chimney dampers closed when not in use, and seal duct boots where they penetrate the conditioned space.

-Some people may say that you don’t want a building to be “too tight” otherwise you won’t have the proper amount of outdoor exchange.
-This is true, but you also don’t the outdoor air entering from musty attics and crawlspaces and across dirty floors.
-It is a much better strategy to bring in an appropriate amount of outdoor air from a clean and designed location and temper it through filtration, ERV / HRV or a dehumidifier as appropriate for the climate.
-This does require testing and planning but it is the best way to make a home “airtight”.
+Some people may say that you don't want a building to be “too tight;” otherwise, you won't have the proper amount of outdoor exchange.
+This is true, but you also don't want the outdoor air entering from musty attics and crawlspaces and across dirty floors.
+It is a much better strategy to bring in an appropriate amount of outdoor air from a clean and designed location and temper it through filtration, ERV/HRV, or a dehumidifier as appropriate for the climate.
+That does require testing and planning, but it is the best way to make a home “airtight.”

-Some pressure differences are natural due to stack effects, wind etc… Others are caused by duct leakage, imbalanced return/supply into a space within a building and due to ventilation both overall and localized such kitchen hoods and bath fans.
+Some pressure differences are natural due to stack effects, wind, etc. Others are caused by duct leakage or imbalanced return/supply into a space within a building.
+Another potential cause is the ventilation, both overall and localized, such as kitchen hoods and bath fans.

 The issue is that you also need to consider condensation.
-If water vapor makes contact with a surface below dew point it can condense into liquid water which can then result in nasty biological growth.
+If water vapor makes contact with a surface below the dew point, it can condense into liquid water, resulting in nasty biological growth.
 This is why a properly installed vapor barrier is located in a place that allows for drainage on the warm side that will be prone to condensate.

-If you fail to have vapor barrier there is less likelihood of moisture issues within the wall structure but more likelihood of moisture issues inside due to moisture diffusing into the space through the walls.
+If you fail to have a vapor barrier, there is less likelihood of moisture issues within the wall structure but more likelihood of moisture issues inside due to moisture diffusing into the space through the walls.

 Insulation is there to prevent heat from traveling through surfaces from hot to cold.
-Insulation is rated in R-value, with the higher the R-value the greater the resistance to the movement of heat.
-This is an important part of keeping heat in and/or out of a space in walls, attics, crawl spaces etc… but isn’t a replacement for thinking about air and vapor barriers.
+We use R-value to rate insulation, with higher R-values indicating greater resistance to the movement of heat.
+That is an important part of keeping heat in or out of a space in walls, attics, crawl spaces, etc., but it isn't a replacement for thinking about air and vapor barriers.

 A few more factors …

-Radiant heat is the transfer of energy through “radiation” which does not require the direct transfer of heat from one molecule to another.
-Radiant heat can jump distances through the air or even through a near vacuum (like the Sun) and we see it in the way a room can heat up through sun shining through a window, or on an unshaded side of the home when the sun beats down on it.
+Radiant heat is the transfer of energy through “radiation,” which does not require the direct transfer of heat from one molecule to another.
+Radiant heat can jump distances through the air—or even through a near-vacuum (like the sun)—and we see it in the way a room can heat up through the sun shining through a window, or on an unshaded side of the home when the sun beats down on it.

 We see this often in offices where a worker likes to sit in front of an unshaded window (radiant) while sitting in front of a warm computer screen (radiant) and then still feel warm even though the room is 72 degrees.

-Liquid Water intrusion can happen into a home from roof leaks, leaking appliances and plumbing, improper flashing, capillary action from the ground up through the walls etc… These are all building issues that can impact health and comfort inside the home that left unresolved can cause major issues.
+Liquid Water intrusion can happen into a home from roof leaks, leaking appliances and plumbing, improper flashing, capillary action from the ground up through the walls, etc. Those are all building issues that can impact health and comfort inside the home.
+If left unresolved, they can cause major issues.

-Interior Moisture Loads occur every time we cook and boil water, when we take showers and baths, when we do dishes and even when we exhale.
-The more people are in a space doing these things the more moisture there will be.
-I have 9 kids, we cook three meals a day at home and do the laundry all day long… my house is quite tight (3.5 ACH) but it still has MASSIVE internal moisture load that could lead to issues if don’t have lots of dehumidification.
+Interior Moisture Loads occur every time we cook and boil water, take showers and baths, do dishes, and even when we exhale.
+The more people are in a space doing these things, the more moisture there will be.
+I have nine kids; we cook three meals a day at home and do the laundry all day long.
+My house is quite tight (3.5 ACH), but it still has a MASSIVE internal moisture load that could lead to issues if it doesn't have lots of dehumidification.

-Speaking of that… I just Installed a Clean Comfort dehumidifier in my home.
+Speaking of that, you can watch a video in which I installed a Clean Comfort dehumidifier in my home.

 High Temp Goes to Low Temp